-721. In the prior years' peer review reports, it was determined that Kazakhstan did not have the necessary domestic legal basis to exchange information spontaneously.
+- 697. In the prior years' peer review reports, it was determined that Kazakhstan did not have the necessary domestic legal basis to exchange information spontaneously.
 Kazakhstan intends to draft regulations that will allow for the spontaneous exchange of information on tax rulings in future.
-However, for the year in review, Kazakhstan has not yet put in place the necessary domestic legal basis to exchange information spontaneously.
+However, for the year in review, Kazakhstan has not yet put in place the necessary domestic legal basis to exchange information spontaneously. - 698.
+Kazakhstan has international agreements permitting spontaneous exchange of information, including being a party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax

-722. Kazakhstan has international agreements permitting spontaneous exchange of information, including: (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 59 jurisdictions.1
+Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[2]) ("the Convention"), (ii) and bilateral agreements in force with 59 jurisdictions.1